Izzazkhan/IO-Tech/README.md

 ## Overview

-This is a React-based web application that does [brief description of what the app does].
-It is built with [list key technologies used, e.g., React, Typescript, etc.] and styled with Tailwind.
+This is a React-based web application.
+It is built with list of technologies used, e.g., React, Typescript, etc. and styled with Tailwind.

 ## Live Demo